Nakhchivan (city): Economy

-Traditionally, Nakhchivan was home to trade industry, handicraft, shoemaking and hatmaking by Azerbaijanians.
+Traditionally, Nakhchivan was home to trade industry, handicraft, shoemaking and hatmaking by Azerbaijanis.
 These industries have been largely replaced.
 The restoration enterprises and development industry, liberalization of foreign trade and the extension of the customs infrastructure, which has been largely responsible for Nakchivan's growth in the last two decades, are now major parts of Nakchivan's economy.

+Within the framework of the "State Program for the Socio-Economic Development of the Nakhchivan Autonomous Republic for 2019-2023," efforts are underway to establish industrial sectors such as salt production facilities, alcoholic beverages production, oxygen production, automobile repair, vegetable oil production, yarn production, dairy processing facility, bakery and confectionery production, refrigerated warehouse, carpet manufacturing, livestock farming, poultry farming, gardening, and other various services, totaling 33 sectors.

 Culture

 The city has a wide range of cultural activities, amenities and museums.
 Heydar Aliyev Palace, which has a permanent local painting exhibition and a theatre hall for an audience of 1000 people, and a recently restored Soviet-time Opera Theatre where the Nakhchivan State Musical Drama Theatre realises theatre plays, concerts, musicals and opera.

 Many of the city's cultural sites were celebrated in 2018 when Nakhchivan was designated an Islamic Culture Capital.

 Architecture

 Momine Khatun Mausoleum is one of the most recognisable landmarks in Azerbaijan.

 The city is home Momine Khatun Mausoleum, Gulustan Mausoleum, Noah's Mausoleum, Garabaghlar Mausoleum, Yusif ibn Kuseyir Mausoleum, Imamzadeh mausoleum and Mausoleum of Huseyn Javid mausoleums.

 The main sight in the city is the heavily restored 12th-century Momine Khatun Mausoleum, also known as Atabek Gumbezi.
 Momine Khatun was the wife of Eldegizid Atabek Jahan Pahlivan, ruler of the Atabek Eldegiz emirate.
 The 10-sided monument is decorated with intricate geometrical motives and Kufic script, it uses turquoise glazed bricks.
 It shares the neighbourhood with a statue of its architect – Ajami Nakhchivani – and a bust of Heydar Aliyev.
 Also from the 12th century and by the same architect, is the octagonal Yusuf Ibn Kuseir tomb, known as Atababa, half abandoned near the main cemetery.

 In 1993, the white marble mausoleum of Hussein Javid was built.
 The Azerbaijani writer died in the Gulag during Joseph Stalin's Great Purge.
 Both the mausoleum and his house museum are located east of the theatre.
 Although being a recent construction, Huseyn Javid's mausoleum is of great iconic importance, representing the ability of the exclave to live despite the Armenian embargo and becoming a symbol of Nakhchivan itself.

 The mausoleums of Nakhchivan were entered for possible inclusion in the List of World Heritage Sites, UNESCO in 1998 by Gulnara Mehmandarova – president of Azerbaijan Committee of ICOMOS—International Council on Monuments and Sites.